tttmmmyyyy/fixlang/std_doc/Std.md

 Prints a string to the specified stream and flushes the stream.

+NOTE: This function is not pure and should only be used for temporary debugging purposes.

 ### `assert : (() -> Std::String) -> Std::Bool -> Std::IO ()`

 Asserts that a condition (boolean value) is true.